Get the fastest Maine corporation formation online with worry-free services and support to start your business

 All corporations must register with the State of Maine Bureau of Corporations.

 You can visit the Small Business Resources webpage of the BCEC to learn more about licenses and permits that may pertain to doing business in Maine.

-Your Maine corporation will need to register with the IRS and receive an Employer Identification Number (EIN).
-The EIN for your company operates as a federal identifier and allows your business to open financial accounts, hire employees, and pay taxes.
-You will also need your EIN when securing any financing that may go into the creation of your Maine corporation.
+Your Maine corporation will need to register with the IRS and receive an employer identification number (EIN), also known as a federal tax identification number.
+The EIN for your company operates as a federal identifier and allows you to open a business bank account, hire employees, and pay federal taxes.
+You will also need your employer identification number when securing any financing that may go into the creation of your Maine corporation.

-An EIN can be obtained quickly and easily by completing an application on the IRS website.
+An employer identification number can be obtained quickly and easily by completing an application on the IRS website.
 There is no charge associated with getting an EIN, and you should receive your unique number after applying.

-You will need to review Maine’s corporate tax basics to gain a better understanding of your company’s state tax requirements.
-Business taxes surrounding common corporate needs like sales and use can be addressed online through the Maine government website.
+You will need to review the basics of Maine corporate taxes to gain a better understanding of your company’s state tax requirements.
+Business taxes surrounding common corporate needs like sales and use can be addressed online through the Maine Revenue Services website.

 One of the steps in forming your Maine corporation that will become a mainstay of your business requirements is filing your annual report.
 Your annual report consists primarily of your business’s name, purpose, owners, and other pertinent details that can be added in the “attached pages” section at your discretion.